CIROZ: Protein-Protein Interactions

-C1orf127 is suggested to interact with two different proteins, CCT3, a molecular chaperone, and CCT6B, also a molecular chaperone found in the testis.
-Because these interacting proteins are both molecular chaperones, it is possible that C1orf127 must undergo chaperone-assisted folding or unfolding.
+CIROZ is suggested to interact with a few different proteins, including CCT3, a molecular chaperone, and CCT6B, also a molecular chaperone found in the testis.

 Expression

-C1orf127 is not constitutively expressed, but it is expressed at low to medium levels in a variety of tissues.
+CIROZ is not constitutively expressed, but it is expressed at low to medium levels in a variety of tissues.
 Greatest expression is observed in the stomach and pancreas.
 It is also thought to be expressed in certain areas of both the developing and adult brain, such as the cerebellum, as well as skeletal muscle tissue, the testis, cardiac muscle, and throughout the digestive system.